NVILA: Efficient Frontier Visual Language Models: Experiments

 \subsubsection{Video Benchmarks}

-We evaluate our models on a range of video understanding benchmarks~\cite{yu2019activitynetqa,zhou2024mlvu,li2024mvbench,fu2024videomme}, spanning short videos of a few seconds to longer videos up to an hour in duration. \tab{tab:results:video} presents the performance of NVILA compared to baseline models~\cite{shu2024videoxl,shen2024longvu,wang2024qwen2vl,li2024llavaonevision,liu2024oryx,xue2024longvila}.
-NVILA features long-context capability and can process up to 256 frames.
-With the scale-then-compress design, NVILA-8B achieves impressive results, setting new state-of-the-art performance across all benchmarks.
-Notably NVILA reaches performance levels comparable to GPT-4o mini with only 8B parameters and outperforms many larger models.
+We evaluate our models on a range of video understanding benchmarks~\cite{yu2019activitynetqa,zhou2024mlvu,li2024mvbench,fu2024videomme}, spanning short clips of a few seconds to videos up to an hour in duration. \tab{tab:results:video} compares NVILA against strong baselines~\cite{shu2024videoxl,shen2024longvu,wang2024qwen2vl,li2024llavaonevision,liu2024oryx,xue2024longvila}.
+With the ``\textit{scale-then-compress}'' design, NVILA supports long-context video understanding with up to 256 frames.
+NVILA-8B achieves state-of-the-art results on all evaluated benchmarks among open-source 7--8B models and matches the proprietary GPT-4o mini.